EfyaDufie2020/Indian-Start-Up-Ecosystem/README.md

 I welcome contributions to improve this project.
 Please follow these steps:

--Fork the repository.
+1. Fork the repository.
--Create a new branch.
+2. Create a new branch.
--Make your changes.
+3. Make your changes.
--Commit your changes.
+4. Commit your changes.
--Open a pull request.
+5. Open a pull request.

 ##### License